How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 }

-The above example includes some important notes:
+The example includes a few important notes:

 • Server name: Replace pma.example.com with your actual subdomain.